 The columns were going to be coloured, polished cement.

 The original plans for the Barbican estate were very sporty.
 In their 1955 proposal, Chamberlin Powell and Bon proposed a swimming pool and squash courts “to provide for the physical recreation of the residents”.
 Along with an exhibition hall, these were all going to be lumped together in a single building in the form of a truncated pyramid.
 The swimming pool idea was rejected by the town clerk in June 1958 and eventually one was built in the Golden Lane Estate instead.

 What sort of residents were the Barbican flats originally pitched at?
 The City asked the architects to design residential accommodation to meet “a demand among middle and higher income groups employed in the City”.

 The terrace blocks are all meant to be crowned with roof gardens.
 Chamberlin Powell and Bon referred to “the creation of a garden city”.
 They were very proud of the idea that no land was lost at ground level because the roof gardens on the top of the buildings would stand in for land lost under the buildings.
-This was an aspiration adopted from from Le Corbusier.
+This was an aspiration adopted from Le Corbusier.